It’s a new year! Are you setting business goals or new years resolutions? Maybe you are mapping out what the next year looks like for your business.

 Track your revenue consistently and compare it to your start-of-year goals.
 (Click here to tweet this.)

-Here at Client Attraction, we’ve grown our business revenue consistently each year.
+Here at The Leveraged Business, we’ve grown our business revenue consistently each year.
 Some years we’ve quadrupled, whereas other years have been more moderate in growth.
 We’ve been proudly recognized by Inc. magazine for the past three years as one of the fastest growing private companies in America.
 How do we do it?

 We track our business revenue.
 First of all, what you track grows.
 You want to track all the numbers you want to grow in your business.
 This will help keep you accountable to your goals throughout the year, but also put you in the mindset for growth.